vgiles/exp-vegan-site-src/content/about/_index.md

 exp-vegan is a project to create recipes in an open-source way, using github.

+Note: most of the first generation of recipes (dated pre-2019) are a port from the former blogspot site, over time this will be cleaned up, but for now there are some interesting inconsistencies with embedded images and other stuff.
+The recipes work just fine though.

 ## The idea:

 Open source recipes to contribute to the large archive of vegan recipes that exist.
 The term 'experimental' here is to indicate